FooterManDev/ExampleKubeJSAddon/README.md

 If you do clone with your terminal, you can remove the `.git` directory from the mod to initialize your own Github repository.

 **2. Open with your favorite Integrated Development Environment (IDE)**
-For IntelliJ IDEA, it should be as simple as opening the cloned mod folder, and it will build and index for you.
+* For IntelliJ IDEA, open the cloned mod folder, and run gradle task `ideaSyncTask` to generate run configurations for IDEA.
+Alternatively you can just use gradle task `runClient`.
-For VSCode, you have to open the cloned mod folder, and run gradle task `vscode`.
+* For VSCode, you have to open the cloned mod folder, and run gradle task `vscode`.
 Then you're good.
-For Eclipse... ehh not really sure, but there is a gradle task for eclipse, called `eclipse`.
+* For Eclipse... ehh not really sure, but there is a gradle task for eclipse, called `eclipse`.
 From then on you can run `runClient` to launch the game.

 #